 - Old or worn teeth

-Porcelain veneers can be used to completely reshape your smile, giving you the longer or wider teeth you always wanted or completely restore your youthful smile.
+They can completely reshape your smile, giving you the longer or wider teeth you always wanted or completely restore your youthful smile.

-Learn more about porcelain veneers on our Questions about Orange County Dental Veneers page.
+Learn more on our Questions about Orange County Dental Veneers page.

 When Dental Bonding Isn’t Enough

-Dental bonding is a composite plastic material that’s often used as a tooth-colored filling, but can also be used to correct tooth chips and gapped teeth.
+Dental bonding is a composite plastic material that’s often used as a tooth-colored filling, but can also correct tooth chips and gapped teeth.
 Dental bonding has the advantage of being inexpensive and quick to apply, but it does have disadvantages.

 The color match for dental bonding is rarely as good as porcelain veneers.
 It also does not have the luster of natural tooth enamel, and after it loses its polish it can stand out.

-Most importantly, though, dental bonding doesn’t last as long as porcelain veneers.
+Most importantly, though, dental bonding doesn’t last as long.
 While dental bonding may last a few years, porcelain veneers may last a few decades, especially if properly placed and well maintained.